DawnVespero/TheBlackSunLodge/Live Performance/2000-04-02 — Cornucopea.md

 ## Recordings

-A recording of this performance was released as [[Releases/Time Machines from the Heart of Darkness]] and later as the first disk of [[Live One]]
+A recording of this performance was released as [[Time Machines from the Heart of Darkness]] and later as the first disk of [[Live One]].

 ## Setlist
 1. [[Everything Keeps Dissolving]]